holgerk/jsonlv/README.md

     Displays the total number of logs currently loaded or visible (e.g., “Showing 1,000 of 10,000 logs”).
   - **Active Filters:**
     Summarizes which filters are currently applied, possibly as a list or a compact summary (e.g., “Filters: level_name=ERROR, channel=testing”).
+  - **Search Bar:**
+    A text input field that allows users to search for specific terms across all log properties.
+As the user types, it automatically sends search requests to filter logs in real-time.
   - **Search/Filter Reset:**
     May include a button to clear all filters or reset the view to show all logs.
   - **Fullscreen Toggle:**